An analogue of Vosper's Theorem for Extension Fields: The --atom of a Vosper space

 We now investigate the properties of 2-atoms of a subspace $S$, with in particular the goal of showing that under the conditions of Theorem~\ref{thm:main} they must be of dimension 2.
 Note that under the conditions of Theorem~\ref{thm:main}, $2$-atoms of $S$ must exist.

-Let $L/F$ be either an infinite dimensional extension with no intermediate subfields of finite dimension, or a finite separable extension that has no intermediate subfields.
-In the latter case, if $F$ is a finite field this means that $L/K$ has prime degree, hence the hypothesis of Theorem~\ref{thm:main}, but the results of this section hold in the more general case.
+Let $L/F$ be an extension such that $F$ is algebraically closed in $L$.
+If $F$ is a finite field and if $L$ is of finite dimension over $F$, this means that $L/K$ has prime degree, whence the hypothesis of Theorem~\ref{thm:main}, but the results of this section hold in the more general case.

 Let $S$ be an $F$-vector space of finite dimension in $L$ such that